john-carroll-sw/coffee-chat-voice-assistant/README.md

 1. If you deployed with `azd up`, you should see a `app/backend/.env` file with the necessary environment variables.

-2. If did *not* use `azd up`, you will need to create `app/backend/.env` file with the necessary environment variables.
+2. If you did *not* use `azd up`, you will need to create `app/backend/.env` file with the necessary environment variables.
 You can use the provided sample file as a template:

    ```shell
    cp app/backend/.env-sample app/backend/.env